eecs-autograder/autograder-sandbox/README.md

 ### Environment Variables
 These variables can be used to override the default values of certain AutograderSandbox constructor parameters.
 In particular, we recommend setting `SANDBOX_MEM_LIMIT` to a value appropriate for your hardware.

-`SANDBOX_DOCKER_IMAGE`: The default docker image to use for new sandboxes.
-See also the `SANDBOX_MEM_LIMIT`: The default container-level physical memory limit.
-Defaults to 4GB.
+`SANDBOX_DOCKER_IMAGE`: The default docker image to use for new sandbox instances.\
+`SANDBOX_MEM_LIMIT`: The default container-level physical memory limit.
+Defaults to 4GB.\
 `SANDBOX_PIDS_LIMIT`: The default container-level process spawn limit.
 Defaults to 512.

 ## Basic usage